-As we explain in our recent Security Orchestration and Automation (SOAR) Playbook, repetitive tasks like investigating email senders, detonating attachments, checking URLs, and following up with suspicious requests can often be incorporated into an automated workflow via a SOAR solution.
+Repetitive tasks like investigating email senders, detonating attachments, checking URLs, and following up with suspicious requests can often be incorporated into an automated workflow via a SOAR solution.
 While those tasks are being handled automatically, your team can work on the rest of the investigation and response.
 It’s efficiency and speed at its finest.

 1. Shortening the investigation timeline

 Organizations are seeing an increase in user reporting of potential phishing emails (which is great!), but security teams often can’t keep up.
 SOAR can shorten the time it takes to investigate each alert.
 When a user hits the ‘report phishing’ button or forwards a suspicious email to a dedicated inbox, SOAR can trigger a workflow that will run through the first steps of a phishing investigation for you, so that you know it’s taken care of.
 Don’t have workflows created just yet?
 No problem—SOAR solutions like InsightConnect come with out-of-the-box workflows so you can get up and running quickly.